stelaseldano/stellar/README.md

-## Stellar is a LESS library for easy and fast webapp scaffolding.
+## stellar is a LESS library for easy and fast webapp scaffolding.

 **It is good at:**

 * vertical align;
-* and..centering of everything;
+* and..centering things;
 * arranging in rows (for wide screens) and columns (for small screens);
 and of course
 * responsive design with just a few lines of code.